 Townsend's water is supplied by the Nanticoke Water Treatment Plant.
-As such, the maximum day demand for Townsend mirrors that of the other communities on the Nanticoke water system and equates to 75% of the rated treatment capacity of the Nanticoke Water Treatment Plant.
+As such, the maximum day demand for Townsend, based on the 95th percentile, mirrors that of the other communities on the Nanticoke water system and equates to 62% of the rated treatment capacity of the Nanticoke Water Treatment Plant.
 Based on planning values identified within this report, potable water supply for Townsend is not considered a limiting factor to development.
 Both water and wastewater treatment capacity are adequate to meet all of the developments being allocated.